gavinspotter/messenger/README.md

 #### mongoose

-mongoose is used to create schemas in our models folder for the database and to connect to the database in our app.js
+mongoose is used to create schemas in our models folder for the database and to connect to the database in our app.js.

+#### mongoose-unique-validator

+mongoose-unique-validator is used to create unique validators in the mongoose schema.

 ### client side packages
-client side packages include ... react, react-dom, react-hook-form, and react-router-dom
+client side packages include ... react, react-dom, react-hook-form, and react-router-dom.